aridjayarecipes/cutesrecipes.web.app/content/post/1721-steps-to-prepare-super-quick-homemade-tomato-carrot-soup.md

 1. Make ready As needed Water

 A creamy vegetable soup flavoured with bay and natural sweetness from the carrots.
 Roasted Carrot Soup is an easy carrot soup recipe with tomatoes, garlic, cumin, and Greek yogurt to make it creamy and filling.
 This tomato-based vegetarian soup recipe is simple, healthy, and the.
-That&#39;s what this Tomato-Carrot Soup tastes like!
+That's what this Tomato-Carrot Soup tastes like!

 <!--inarticleads2-->